aytugsevgi/TuistMenuBar/README.md

 <img width="256" alt="Screen Shot 2021-07-08 at 12 21 31" src="https://user-images.githubusercontent.com/33103753/124898191-a2668800-dfe7-11eb-93f8-1e384e7ef8b7.png">

 - Click the 'OK' button.
-- If another popup does not open;
+- After that if another 'Open Anyway' or 'Trust And Open' popup does not open;
   - Go to `System Preferences -> Security & Privacy -> General Tab` and tap `Open Anyway` TuistMenuBar.